-In this PayPal Working Capital review, we will look at the nuts and bolts of PayPal Working Capital loans and see how they compare with peer-to-peer loans with specific reference to Bitbond, which tends to lend to similar kinds of businesses to PayPal.
+In this PayPal Working Capital review, we will look at the nuts and bolts of PayPal Working Capital loans and see how they compare with peer-to-peer loans with specific reference to Bitbond, which tends to lend to similar kinds of businesses.

 PayPal Working Capital loans provide an alternative way for online businesses to raise cash but, as they work in a similar sphere to peer-to-peer business loans from Bitbond, it is useful to compare the two.

-With peer-to-peer loans, instead of borrowing from a giant corporation such as PayPal, you are borrowing from individual lenders who are happy to invest in providing you with a loan in return for higher yields than they would receive from investing in a savings account.
+With peer-to-peer loans, instead of borrowing from a giant corporation such as PayPal, you are borrowing from individual lenders who are happy to invest in return for higher yields than they would receive from investing in a savings account.

 Essentially it depends on which kind of structure you prefer working with; some prefer one and some prefer the other.